rapid7/insightconnect-plugins/cisco_asa/help.md

 addition, the user account must have the necessary permissions for the intended actions:

 * Actions that retrieve or check data require Cisco privilege level 5 or greater
-* Actions that change or modidy data require Cisco privilege level 15
+* Actions that change or modify data require Cisco privilege level 15

 The connection configuration accepts the following parameters: